-Worker safety should be at the top of every warehouse manager's priority list in 2017.
+Worker safety should be at the top of every warehouse manager’s priority list.
 Unfortunately, countless, preventable accidents, including some that are fatal, happen each year.

 Vehicle accidents are the most common cause of unintentional deaths in warehouses followed by slips, trips and falls.
 If employers make their warehouses safer places to work they may be able to reduce incidents.